usccolumbia/materialsatlas/README.md

 - Foundations: concepts in materials and data science for materials discovery
 - Algorithms: key materials informatics algorithms
 - Case Studies: Examples of materials discovery using our web apps
-- Productivity: Using our web apps, application programming interface (API), and open source code.
+- Tutorial: Using our web apps, application programming interface (API), and open source code.
-- Reproducibility: How we generate and validate our computed data sets
 - Contribution: Developer guides and design specifications

 If you notice an error or omission, please post an [issue](https://github.com/materialsproject/docs/issues/new) or suggest an